Description

 - Full suspension aluminum frame improves comfort and control over rough terrain

-- Maxxis Dissector trail tires offer confident grip on dirt, gravel, and technical trails
+- Maxxis Dissector Tubeless Ready tires offer confident grip on dirt, gravel, and technical trails

 - Boost hub spacing strengthens the wheels and improves trail stability

-- Included throttle adds versatility and a fun moto-inspired riding feel
+- Optional throttle adds versatility and a fun moto-inspired riding feel

 Why This Bike Exists